bryanwhiting/blog/book-review/how-to-win-friends-and-influence-people.md

 pct-complete:
 ---

+# 2024-02-06

+- A man convinced against his will of the same opinion remains still
+- You can't win an argument
 # 2024-02-05

 - People want a feeling of self importance.
 It motivates their actions.
 Most people want to be important and try to find their way